scriptnull/docsv2/sources/ci/advancedOptions/sshKeys.md

 We recommend you use the subscription SSH key to pull other repositories (for example, private submodules) and Project SSH key to pull or push to the same repository
 ```

 You can also use key integrations to access your projects on source control.
-For a more detailed explanation, check out our SSH key integration page.
+For a more detailed explanation, check out our ["SSH key integration"](../../integrations/keys/ssh) page.